eschenfeldt/h1b_data_processing/README.md

 ### Summarizing the data

 The `Summary` class in `src.process_data` also defines a `get_results` method that identifies the top ten in each category and sorts them, returning a `Results` object which defines the actual writing to output files.
 Because `collection.Counter` defines a `most_common` method that can be used to choose the top 10, most of the work in `get_results` is checking for possible ties with 10th place and sorting by name.
 SOC codes are converted to names by taking the most common name for a given code.
-Rounding and formatting of percentages is handled by f-string float formatting.
+Rounding and formatting of percentages is handled by format string float formatting.

 ## Run instructions